delabassee/java-lab/intro.md

 💡 The left bar is used to navigate within the current exercise.
 The right bar is used to navigate between exercises.
 If it is too obtrusive, just hide it temporarily.

-**Acknowledgements**
+**Acknowledgments**

  - Author: [David Delabassee](https://delabassee.com)
- - Last updated By: David Delabassee, Sept 17 2020
+ - Last updated By: David Delabassee, January 22 2021